agambajwa/ToDoList-App/README.md

 - [intl 0.16.1](https://pub.dev/packages/intl)
 - [Android Studio](https://developer.android.com/studio)

+### Note : There are some basic features missing from the app, I am still working on this, and is nowhere near done.

 ## ScreenShots
 <img src="screens/Home.jpg" alt="Home" width="250"/>
 <img src="screens/Add new To-Do.jpg" alt="Add new To-Do" width="250"/>